spack/spack/lib/spack/docs/module_file_support.rst

 ``spack load / unload``
 ^^^^^^^^^^^^^^^^^^^^^^^

-Neither of these is particularly pretty, easy to remember, or easy to type.
-Luckily, Spack has its own interface for using modules and dotkits.
-You can use the same spec syntax you're used to:
+You can also use Spack to load modules using the spec syntax you're used to:

 =========================  ==========================
 Environment Modules        Dotkit